ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 {
     path: '/tmp/myfile.txt', // The file path
-    content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file }
+    content: <data> // A Buffer, Readable Stream, Pull Stream or File with the contents of the file
+    mode: '0755' // optional string or integer mode to store the entry with
+    mtime: 192399399 // optional integer mtime to store the entry with }
 ```
 If no `content` is passed, then the path is treated as an empty directory